rtahmasbi/LLM/README.md

 # LLM
-I havce covered these topics
+I have covered these topics.
+You can go to each topic and see examples there.

 ## langchain
 [link](langchain/)